-This is a discussion item about the state required development code updates that will be a part of the 2025 Comprehensive Plan periodic update.
+This is a discussion item about the Conservation Element for the 2025 Comprehensive Plan periodic update.
 Please review the attached memorandum and other materials and be prepared to discuss.

-On a ten-year cycle, the City must conduct a Growth Management Act periodic update of its Comprehensive Plan and related development regulations.
+On a ten-year cycle, the City is required to conduct a Growth Management Act periodic update of its Comprehensive Plan and related development regulations.
 For the current cycle, the City is required to complete work on the periodic update by June 30, 2025.
 Work on the periodic update started last fall.

-2025 Comprehensive Plan Update | City of Tumwater, WA has links to guidance material and information about the update.
+The updated Comprehensive Plan will address diversity, equity, and inclusion throughout the Plan.
+2025 Comprehensive Plan Update | City of Tumwater, WA contains links to guidance material and information about the update.